reokdev/idhl-technical-test/README.md

 # iDHL Technical Test

 This project has been created for the iDHL Technical Test.
 This test is for a fictional pet brand who require a responsive landing page with add to bag functionality.
-When the “add to bag” button is clicked, a cart slides out from the right.
+When the "add to bag" button is clicked, a cart slides out from the right.

 ## Tech Stack